Academic regalia of Harvard University

 Three examples of Harvard regalia.
 Clockwise from top, these are for a Law School professional doctorate, a Graduate School of Arts and Sciences Ph.D., and a Divinity School master's degree.
 The color of the crows-foot lapel emblem represents the school granting the degree.
-Note that the Law School gown is black, since it is for a professional doctorate, while the Ph.D. gown is crimson.

 As the oldest college in the United States, Harvard University has a long tradition of academic dress.
 Harvard gown facings bear crow's-feet emblems near the yoke, a symbol unique to Harvard, made from flat braid in colours distinctive of the wearer's qualification or degree.
 Crow's-feet are double for earned degrees, and triple for honorary degrees.

 History of Harvard academic dress

 According to the Laws of Harvard College of 1807:

 Every Candidate for either Degree shall attend the public procession, on Commencement Day, to and from the College.
 And every Candidate for a first degree shall be clothed in a black gown, or in a coat of blue grey, a dark blue, or a black color; and no one shall wear any silk nightgown, on said day, nor any gold or silver lace, cord, or edging upon his hat, waistcoat, or any other part of his clothing, in the College, or town of Cambridge.
 And any Candidate for his Degree, who shall neglect such attendance, without sufficient reason, to be allowed by the President, or shall be habited contrary to this regulation, shall not be admitted to his Degree that year.

 Most universities in the United States follow to varying degrees a uniform code, first published in 1895.
 Harvard University chose not to participate in the Intercollegiate Commission on the matter in 1893, though Harvard did finally conform partially to the academic costume code.
 In 1897 the Harvard Corporation suggested that all Harvard hoods be lined in crimson, however, due to the then presiding President Eliot's dislike of academic dress, this was in fact not adopted until 1902.
 In 1955 the Harvard Doctoral gown was voted and approved by the Corporation.

 In 1822, the crow's-feet emblem was adopted for undergraduates' dress.